takumi314/SampleApp-iOS-Charts/README.md

 # What's up.

-This is sameple app with [Charts](https://github.com/danielgindi/Charts), one of lovely libraries,
+This is sample app with [Charts](https://github.com/danielgindi/Charts), one of lovely libraries,